ltonetwork/documentation/01-event-chain/index.md

 signature due to differences in JSON encoders.

 The body MUST contain a `$schema` property.
 This is used to determine how to handle the event and if the identity is authorized to add the event.

-Typically the body also contains an `id` property with an [LTRI](../00-ltri/).
+Typically the body also contains an `id` property as [LTRI](../00-ltri/).
+In that case a version number will automatically be appended.
+This version number is the first 8 characters of the base58 encoded SHA256 hash of the event `body` string.

 ### timestamp